 Macavity lives in my head rent-free the way a sleep paralysis demon perches on the end of your bed.

-The good news is that the second Suicide Squad movie directed by James Gunn is a hell of a lot better than the first one.
+The good news is that the second DCU Suicide Squad movie, directed by James Gunn, is a hell of a lot better than the first one.

 Ready to start your DCEU journey?
 DC movies in order

-The bad news is the first movie was so terrible that the bar is literally in hell.
-Idris Elba, again, fulfils his brief as the grizzled, reluctant leader Bloodsport, but it’s a fairly generic role in a fairly generic movie.
+The bad news is that the first action movie was so terrible that the bar is literally in hell.
+Elba, again, fulfils his brief as the grizzled, reluctant leader Bloodsport, but it’s a fairly generic role in a fairly generic movie.

-The power of voice acting should never be underestimated, as Idris Elba shows us in the live-action adaptation of The Jungle Book.
-He sneers his way through the sinister role of Shere Khan so excellently, that it genuinely brings a shiver down my spine.
+The power of voice acting should never be underestimated, as Elba showed us in the Disney live-action remake of The Jungle Book.
+He sneers his way through the sinister role of Shere Khan so excellently that it genuinely sends a shiver down my spine.